Europe's anti-EU protest vote leaves business cold

 "There are going to be very vocal personalities ranting against the EU," said Derk Jan Eppinck, a Dutch member of the current parliament that draws its members from 28 European countries from Sweden to Romania.

-"These groups are anti-globalization.
+"These groups are anti-globalisation.
 It's contagious.
 This will be implanted in parliament.
 The end effect of this is anti-business," he said.

-Although around 70 percent of parliament's seats are expected to go to four mainstream groups - the center-right European People's Party, center-left Social Democrats, Liberals and Greens - protest groups could gain a decisive edge.
+Although around 70 percent of parliament's seats are expected to go to four mainstream groups - the centre-right European People's Party, centre-left Social Democrats, Liberals and Greens - protest groups could gain a decisive edge.

 A far-left group could gain critical mass, possibly winning positions on the more than 20 committees that forge the parliament's position on legislation or trade.

-To compound the problem, many of these new members will take their place at the expense of center-right and liberal pro-business lawmakers.
+To compound the problem, many of these new members will take their place at the expense of centre-right and liberal pro-business lawmakers.

 Costas Chrysogonos, a candidate for Greece's leftist party Syriza who is campaigning against what he describes as "economic genocide" enforced by international lenders on his country, is typical of the new generation.